top of page

 Conclusion

 In conclusion, drug addiction commonly leads to various micronutrient imbalances.
 When applicable, checking for and addressing these imbalances is an extremely beneficial means of supporting our patients in recovery.
-IV nutrient therapy may be an effective means of improving nutritional status in these patients.
+IV nutrient therapy may be an effective means of improving the nutritional status of these patients.

 [1] May, J. M., & Harrison, F. E. (2013).
 Role of vitamin C in the function of the vascular endothelium.
 Antioxidants & redox signaling, 19(17), 2068–2083. doi:10.1089/ars.2013.5205